KNIT A SWEATER FOR A HUNTER?

 Easy knitted headband

-This is a quick knit project that is easy to make.
+This is a small and quick knit project which is easy to make.
 You will be able to complete it in no time, and it gives you a good opportunity to use scrap yarn.
-And besides, who does not need a new headband now and then?
+Besides, who does not need a new headband now and then?
 This one is worked in the round and can easily be adjusted to desired measurements.

 A quick knit

-Cast on 88 stitches and work ribbing K2 P2 for 15 cm.
-Bind off and weave in ends.
+Cast on 88 stitches with a 4 mm needle, join and place a marker for the beginning of the round.
+Work K2 P2 ribbing for 15 cm.
+Bind off K over K and P over P, and weave in ends.
 That is all!
 Your new headband is finished.

 To adjust the size of the headband

-Adjust the width by adding or subtracting stitches.
-The number of stitches must be divisible with four, which means that you will have to add or subtract 4 stitches at a time, to the number stated in the paragraph over.
+It is easy to adjust the size.
+To change the width you will have to add or subtract stitches.
+The total number of stitches must be divisible with four, which means that you will have to add or subtract 4 stitches at a time.
 To adjust the length, you will have to knit shorter or longer than stated.
 Both adjustments will affect how much yarn you will need.

 To see more designs from Aud B, visit the online shop at audb.no.
 And for more inspiration, stay tuned to this blog and check it out.